AlexXi19/mingyuanma/_projects/5_project.md

 ### **Overview**

  A 2D tile-based world exploration engine.
 By “tile-based”, we mean the worlds you generate will consist of a 2D grid of tiles.
 By “world exploration engine” we mean that your software will build a world, which the user will be able to explore by walking around and interacting with objects in that world.
 Your world will have an overhead perspective.
 As an example of a much more sophisticated system than you will build, the NES game “Zelda II” is (sometimes) a tile based world exploration engine that happens to be a video game.
-More information can be found @ [COMPSCI 61B](http://fa20.datastructur.es/materials/proj/proj3/proj3)
+More information can be found @ [COMPSCI 61B](http://fa20.datastructur.es/materials/proj/proj3/proj3).
+Also, thanks my partner [Han (Paris) Zhang](https://pariszhang11.github.io)!

 <br>